shaneharter/PHP-Daemon/README.md

   https://github.com/shaneharter/PHP-Daemon/wiki/Using-callbacks-and-custom-events

 * ###Simple Plugins: Because code reuse is better.
-If you care more about building a reusable component with the ability to execute code during the daemon startup process before your application code is called than you do about decoupling, you can create a Plugin simply by implementing the `Core_IPlugin`.
+If you care more about building a reusable component with the ability to execute code during the daemon startup process before your application code is called than you do about decoupling, you can create a Plugin simply by implementing `Core_IPlugin`.
 Plugins are the easiest way to share code between multiple daemon applications and it can literally be implemented in 3 lines of code.
 We've got several general-purpose plugins on the drawing board to ship with the Core_Daemon library but currently we're shipping just one.
 The Ini plugin gives you an easy tool to read and validate any config files you ship with your application.

   https://github.com/shaneharter/PHP-Daemon/wiki/Creating-and-Using-Plugins